2024

 pedestrian tunnel at Tyson St

 “Oceanside Odyssey” is an immersive mural experience showcasing Oceanside's native habitat, from the sunset skies to the ocean's depths.
 The various animals represent the variety of people in Oceanside: local and migrant.
-Local marine life, including ospreys, dolphins, and whales, adorn the tunnel walls, culminating in a grand display welcoming us to "OCEANSIDE CALIFORNIA."
+Local marine life, including ospreys, dolphins, and whales, adorn the tunnel walls, culminating in a grand display welcoming us to Oceanside California.

 Every Body's Fit